More than 40 diagnosed with COVID-19 after Frankfurt church service

-FRANKFURT, May 23 (Reuters) - More than 40 people have tested positive for the novel coronavirus following a church service in Frankfurt, Germany’s financial centre, earlier this month, the head of the city’s health department told a news agency on Saturday.
+FRANKFURT (Reuters) - More than 40 people have tested positive for the novel coronavirus following a church service in Frankfurt, Germany’s financial center, earlier this month, the head of the city’s health department told a news agency on Saturday.

 “Most of them are not seriously ill.
 As far as we know only one person has been admitted to hospital,” Rene Gottschalk told the dpa agency.